Best Budget Circular Saws under $100 – Top Picks & Reviews 2023

 2. SKIL 5280-01 Budget Circular Saw

 This saw has features we usually don’t see on products under $200, like a laser guide, onboard wrench storage, and the power to bevel from 0 to 51 degrees.
-It backs up all these perks with power, slicing cleanly through pressure-treated lumber — and does all this while costing a fraction of our #1 pick.
+It backs up all these perks with power, slicing cleanly through pressure-treated lumber while costing a fraction of our #1 pick.

 The catch is adjustability.
-The depth on the DeWalt DCS391B is a cinch to change, but on the SKIL 5280-01, the adjustment handle is low-quality and often outright doesn’t work.
-The motor also isn’t up to snuff: it’s powerful, but it cuts in and out when running for more than 10 minutes without a rest.
+The depth on the DeWalt DCS391B is a cinch to change, but on the SKIL 5280-01, the adjustment handle is low-quality and often doesn’t work.
+The motor also isn’t up to snuff: it’s powerful but cuts in and out when running for more than 10 minutes without a rest.
 This saw is a sprinter, not a marathoner.
-Despite this, we still think this is the best budget circular saw we have reviewed this year.
+Despite that, we still think the SKIL is one of the best budget circular saws we have reviewed this year.

 - Powerful cuts